Artists' Books Cooperative

-ABC Artists’ Books Cooperative is an international network created by and for artists who make print-on-demand books.
+Artists' Books Cooperative (ABC) is an international network created by and for artists who make print-on-demand books.
 Founded in 2009 by German artist Joachim Schmid, the cooperative participates in book fairs and exhibitions predominantly in Europe and North America, and has been at the heart of a number of shows heralding a new age of photography and of artists' self-publishing projects.

-ABC has gathered attention for its embracing of print-on-demand technology, an approach that runs counter to traditional offset printing and book publishing models in which artists can incur prohibitive costs.
+ABC has received attention for its embracing of print-on-demand technology, an approach that runs counter to traditional offset printing and book publishing models in which artists can incur prohibitive costs.